error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Verification Summary of Segmented Spacetime Repository.md

 check:   where   GR   already   works,   the   segmented   model   does   not   introduce   spurious   differences.
 All

-classical tests thus far (redshift, orbital motion) show that segmented spacetime reduces to GR in the
+classical tests thus far (redshift, orbital motion) show that Segmented Spacetime reduces to GR in the

 appropriate regime.